Mercy Corps' commitment to ethics, inclusion, diversity and safeguarding

-Our organisational culture
+Our organizational culture

 Improving gender diversity and inclusion

-We are working diligently to improve our existing policies and procedures on preventing sexual exploitation and abuse, and internal sexual harassment.
-Our goal is to ensure these stronger policies are effective and relevant, go beyond industry standards and donor requirements, and take emerging best practice into account.
+Over the past two years we have strengthened our policies on preventing trafficking, sexual exploitation and abuse, and internal sexual harassment.
+Our goal is to continually update these policies to ensure they are effective and relevant, go beyond industry standards and donor requirements, and take emerging best practice into account.

 Hiring and onboarding

 We are committed to the continued strengthening of our application, interview, reference and onboarding processes.
 We have implemented processes and procedures for vetting new team members including safeguarding-screening questions for both candidates and references.

 Team members who are terminated for engaging in sexual misconduct or exploitation are ineligible for rehire at Mercy Corps.
 We will inform any employer who seeks a reference or employment check from us that this is the case.